LaunchCoderGirlSTL/Data-Science-Assignments/README.md

     - [Bag of Words](https://www.youtube.com/watch?v=IRKDrrzh4dE)
     - [NLP for Developers: Word Embeddings](https://www.youtube.com/watch?v=oUpuABKoElw)
     - [Sentiment Analysis: extracting emotion through machine learning | Andy Kim | TEDxDeerfield](https://www.youtube.com/watch?v=n4L5hHFcGVk)
+* Notebook: (added after class)
+    - Follow this [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-perform-sentiment-analysis-in-python-3-using-the-natural-language-toolkit-nltk) and convert it into a notebook.
+    - We have not done this so be active on Slack if you have issues.
+    - This was written for non-notebook files so you will have to do some conversions. :-)
+    - This can be part of your portfolio.

 # Week 17 - Ethics
 ## Happy Holidays!
 Class resumes Jan 6.